Brian Cage

-Button was hired by World Wrestling Entertainment in 2008 and was assigned to their farm territory Florida Championship Wrestling, where he worked as Kris Logan.
+Button signed with World Wrestling Entertainment in 2008 and was assigned to their farm territory Florida Championship Wrestling, where he worked as Kris Logan.
 He left the promotion the following year and began working in the American independent circuit, most notably Pro Wrestling Guerrilla as Brian Cage-Taylor.
 In 2014, Button was hired to appear in El Rey Network television series Lucha Underground, where he performed as Cage.
 Since Lucha Underground was created by Mexican promotion Lucha Libre AAA Worldwide, he appeared on several AAA shows.
 Also, Cage appeared on AAA's American partner Impact Wrestling where he is a former Impact World Champion and a former Impact X Division Champion.

 Early life

-Brian Christopher Button was born on February 2, 1984, in Chico, California.
+Brian Christopher Joseph Button was born on February 2, 1984, in Chico, California.
 He is a 2002 graduate of Pleasant Valley High School, the same year as Aaron Rodgers.

 Professional wrestling career

 Early career (2004–2008)

 Cage's love of professional wrestling and desire to be a wrestler began with watching it on television as a child.
-During those early years Cage became friends with the late Chris Kanyon following a show that was held in Sacramento at Arco Arena where he made a sign that Kanyon noticed.
+During those early years Cage became friends with Chris Kanyon following a show that was held in Sacramento at Arco Arena where he made a sign that Kanyon noticed.
 Kanyon then became Cage's biggest advocate in his decision to pursue professional wrestling as a career.
 This eventually led to him and his friends starting their own Federation in 2004 called Main-Event Wrestling Federation (MWF) in Chico, California.
 Cage's wrestling debut happened at an MWF show, against Kanyon.
 This eventually led to a second show where Kanyon once again faced Cage.
 Cage ended up winning both matches against Kanyon.
 During this time, Cage had been training at Pro Championship Wrestling.
 Also, Cage competed at All Pro Wrestling.
 This continued until Cage, under Kanyon's advice, left to move to Atlanta to be in WWE's then developmental territory Deep South Wrestling.

 While not officially signed with Deep South Wrestling, Cage competed in matches with other WWE wrestlers.
 When WWE ended its ties with DSW, Cage left to come back to California.
 However, before Cage left, Kanyon asked Cage to become Mortis so that someday if Kanyon ever decided to make a comeback that he could still have his name out there.
 Cage is the only person other than Kanyon that has portrayed the Mortis character.

 Cage again came back to California and worked with promotions such as All Pro Wrestling, Supreme Pro Wrestling, and Fog City Wrestling.